October 21, 2020

 The Winter Recreation Program manages Sno-Parks (cleared parking areas) in close proximity to groomed and backcountry trails.

 - Snowmobile Sno-Parks are open to both motorized and non-motorized winter recreation.

 - Non-motorized Sno-Parks are only open to winter recreation sports such as cross-country skiing, dog sledding, snowshoeing, and snow play.

 Have you visited a Sno-Park and would you like to share your thoughts?
 Sno-Park on-site evaluation forms can now be done completely online.

 Sno-Park permits are available online from Nov.
 1 through April 30.

 Visitors to Washington state parks and state recreation lands managed by the Department of Fish and Wildlife and the Washington State Department of Natural Resources are required to display the Discover Pass on their vehicles.
-Exemption: If you have a current seasonal Sno-Park permit, you will not need to purchase a Discover Pass to use a designated Sno-Park between Dec.
+Exemption: If you have a current Sno-Park permit, you will not need to purchase a Discover Pass to use a designated Sno-Park between Dec.
 1 and March 31 for winter recreation activities.
 However, your Sno-Park permit may not be used to access other state recreation lands.

 Winter Recreation mascots

 Blake the snowshoe hare is named after Blake Island State Park, a marine state park in the Puget Sound, southwest of Seattle.